 My system does not use plug-ended relays.
 Will this version work?

 Like the original models, the RR7PBP (or RR7 version) is a standard solenoid relay designed for use with GE RS series unlighted switches.
 Note that the RR7P version has a yellow plug-end which can be snipped off for systems that don't need the plug.

+Yes, as long as the unused yellow pilot leads are capped off.
 Why are low voltage replacement switches and switch plates so hard to find?

 Vintage low voltage lighting systems were originally installed in mid-century U.S. homes during 1940 to 1980.
 Because of their unique remote control functionality, allowing homeowners to control all of their house lights from one master location, they were considered a high-end luxury feature for the time.
 Most of these once-popular electrical systems have now become obsolete, limiting the availability of low voltage replacement parts.
 Kyle Switch Plates currently carries updated name brand equipment from original low voltage pioneers such as General Electric, Touch-Plate and Remcon, and has researched the best replacement options for Bryant and Sierra wiring systems.
 Visit GE Low Voltage Replacement Parts for our full selection of rare low voltage switches, hard to find wall plates, remote control relays and mounting brackets that are regularly stocked and ready to ship at Kyle Switch Plates.